OctopusDeploy/blog/blog/2022-q3/lean-agile-continuous-delivery/index.md

 The phrasing of the principle "work in small batches" is concise and easy to follow in practice.
 This continuous delivery principle contributes to the attainment of half of the Agile principles.

-There is also an amplification effect as all 5 principles are combined, to "deliver working software frequently" you need to work in small batches, increase automation, and build quality in.
+There is also an amplification effect when you combine the 5 principles.
+To "deliver working software frequently," you need to work in small batches, increase automation, and build quality in.

-There are two Agile principles that are not covered by continuous delivery:
+Two Agile principles are not covered by continuous delivery:

  - Business people and developers must work together daily throughout the project, and
  - The most efficient and effective method of conveying information to and within a development team is face-to-face conversation

 Continuous delivery is centered on the delivery pipeline, which means the process of identification, inception, and initiation aren't a direct concern of continuous delivery.
 Additionally, in the front matter of the *Continuous Delivery* book, the authors highlight that the book was created according to the ideas it contained.
-The contributors and editors worked using different tools and from different locations.
-They used version control and builds to form a delivery pipeline for the book.
-They didn't work together on a daily basis or convey information face-to-face.
+The contributors and editors worked using different tools and from separate locations.
+They used version control and automated builds to form a delivery pipeline for the book.
+They didn't work together daily or convey information face-to-face.

-As an industry, many organizations who hadn't attempted to work remotely are now ready to experiment with distributed working and this will further challenge real-time face-to-face co-ordination as asynchronous communication becomes more common and familiar.
+As an industry, many organizations who hadn't attempted to work remotely are now ready to experiment with distributed working.
+This will further challenge the need for real-time face-to-face coordination as asynchronous communication becomes more common and familiar.

-In terms of word counts, the principles of continuous delivery are conveyed in 21 words, rather than the 180 words of the Agile principles.
-A combination of hindsight and incisive editing has given us quick compass to check our direction, with the detail being provided in the specific practices of continuous delivery.
+In terms of word counts, continuous delivery principles are conveyed in 21 words, rather than the 180 words of the Agile principles.
+A combination of hindsight and incisive editing has given us a compass to check our direction, with the detail provided in the specific practices of continuous delivery.

-> It’s easy to get bogged down in the details of implementing continuous delivery — tools, architecture, practices, politics — if you find yourself lost, try revisiting these principles and you may find it helps you refocus on what’s important. - [Jez Humble](https://continuousdelivery.com/principles/)
+> It's easy to get bogged down in the details of implementing continuous delivery — tools, architecture, practices, politics — if you find yourself lost, try revisiting these principles and you may find it helps you re-focus on what's important. - [Jez Humble](https://continuousdelivery.com/principles/)

-You don't have to throw out The Agile Manifesto to move forwards, it's part of the geography that continuous delivery and DevOps are building on.
+You don't have to throw out The Agile Manifesto to move forwards; it's part of the geography that continuous delivery and DevOps are building on.
 The industry will continue to discover new and better ways of developing software.
-It is increasingly certain that technical practices and cultural capabilities are a key part of this emerging knowledge.
+It is increasingly evident that technical practices and cultural capabilities are vital.

 ### Lean principles comparison